„We are very pleased that the m4 Award and the BioM incubation program have already led to three successful company foundations.“

 Since 2016, the call annually alternates between medical biotechnology (m4 Award, guided by BioM) and health economics or medical technology (Medical Valley Award, guided by Medical Valley EMN).

 The first spin-off was performed at the end of 2013, becoming Trianta Immunotherapies GmbH.
-This spin-off of the Helmholtz-Zentrum München, addressing personalized immunotherapies, was taken over by Martinsried-based Medigene AG in early 2014 and is known as Medigene Immunotherapies GmbH since late 2014.
+This spin-off of the Helmholtz-Zentrum München, addressing personalized immunotherapies, was taken over by Martinsried-based Medigene AG and is now decisive for the current market capitalization of the listed company.

 Preomics GmbH is a spin-off of the Max Planck Institute of Biochemistry in Martinsried.
 The company was founded in early 2016 and develops innovative platform technologies forproteomic analyses for clinical applications.